 Only $20 per person for ALL such an array of exquisite cuisine!

 We have recently dined at a place on the east coast of the island, and their Main Course alone (which was tiny) was charged at more than $20 each.

 I found the food here to be excellent value for money, and I noted little things like fresh cooking oil, lovely spices (after all we are on Spice Island), gorgeous fresh flowers, and presented perfectly.

 On our second evening, they served a fabulous BBQ dinner close to the beach end of the property.

 You would think you were at a 5-star resort with food for a large group of guests as it was plentiful and with many choices.
-There was an array of dishes, and perfectly cooked meats, fish, chicken and vegetables were BBQ’ed along with a lovely mango salad, soup and other goodies for our starter dishes.
+There was an array of dishes, and perfectly cooked meats, fish, chicken, and vegetables were BBQ’ed along with a lovely mango salad, soup and other goodies for our starter dishes.

 I loved this dinner so much.
-I noticed the people in the neighbouring villa had a small bonfire each evening, but for me, the weather was too warm, even though the fireplace was laid with wood ready for our own personal fire if we desired it.
+I noticed the people in the neighboring villa had a small bonfire each evening, but for me, the weather was too warm, even though the fireplace was laid with wood ready for our own personal fire if we desired it.

 Dining Over The Indian Ocean

 On our last evening, we chose to dine out over the ocean on the newly-made stone causeway.
 We chose an early time in the hope of some sunset photographs.

 The personalized, but non-intrusive service here was just faultless.